 Besides heating, what comes with uninterrupted gameplay? poor battery life, right?
 Well, not actually.

 I know that the 6000mAh make the phone last longer, but again, if the software is not optimized, it won’t last long.
 In the case of ROG Phone 3, you don’t have to worry about it.
-As explained in the case about the COD Gameplay, after a couple of hours, the battery reduced by just 8%.
+As explained in the case of the COD Gameplay, after a couple of hours, the battery reduced by just 8%.

 - Using the phone in 144Hz; gaming and YouTube made the phone last long for a day with a screen time of more than 4 hours